FelixNgFender/Mu2Mi/README.md

 Mu2Mi can be installed with or without Docker.
 However, we recommend using Docker as it is the easiest way to get started.

+## Platform Support

+Mu2Mi local installation has only been tested on WSL2 (Windows Subsystem for Linux) using Ubuntu 22.04.2 LTS.
+It may work on other platforms, but we cannot guarantee that it will.

+> **Note**: For Windows installation, `backend\entrypoint.sh` must be converted to `LF` line endings before building the Docker image.
+This can be done using any text editor that supports line ending conversion.
+However, Windows is currently not supported due to Python dependency issues.

 ## Installation with Docker

 To use Mu2Mi, follow these steps: